 The Animal Rights Coalition is the oldest and most successful animal rights organization in Minnesota, with over three decades of helping animals.
 ARC's membership has grown significantly over the years and it is a locally and nationally recognized voice for animal rights.

 We focus on spreading the word about compassionate living and believe that positive change comes about from connection, communication, and education.
+We advance our goals through community outreach, strategic campaigns and investigations, media outreach, and person-to-person contact, as we strive to fundamentally change how society views and treats all sentient beings.
 From helping people transition to a plant-based diet to publicizing the abuse of animals in laboratories to educating the public about the exploitation of animals used in entertainment, ARC’s unique and innovative education and outreach programs reach thousands of people every year.

-While the Animal Rights Coalition will always maintain our specific focus on ending nonhuman animal abuse, we are aware of the intersecting nature of oppression; put simply, this means the mindsets of superiority and dominance leading to poor treatment of human people (for example, women, people of color, people with disabilities, youth from marginalized communities, etc.) also underlies animal mistreatment and exploitation.
-Thus, as an organization that fights for freedom from oppression, we find it appropriate to support—through non-financial sponsorship and/or physical attendance—those events and movements that challenge domination in its differing manifestations.
-For example, ARC has supported other social justice movements such as the fight for racial equality, youth justice, and LGBTQIA rights.
+While the Animal Rights Coalition will always maintain our specific focus on ending nonhuman animal abuse, we are aware of the intersecting nature of oppression; put simply, this means the mindsets of superiority and dominance leading to poor treatment of human people also underlies animal mistreatment and exploitation.
+Thus, as an organization that fights for freedom from oppression, we find it appropriate to support other social justice movements that challenge domination in all its differing manifestations.

-Since the Animal Rights Coalition works to end the suffering, abuse, and exploitation of non-human animals, the organization also makes a commitment to reduce the environmental impact of the products we use.
+The Animal Rights Coalition also makes a commitment to reduce our environmental impact.
 Human activities often have harmful effects on ecological systems, the climate, and the ecosystems where other-than-human animals live.
 Recognizing this, we are committed to reducing our environmental footprint and promoting environmental stewardship through our organization.

 Board of Directors and Staff